British Soap Awards 2018: winners in full

 - The grooming of Bethany (Coronation Street)

-- Bollywood proposal (Doctors)
+- Bollywood proposal (Doctors) – WINNER!

-- Lauren and Abi’s rooftop fall (EastEnders)
+- Lauren and Abi’s rooftop fall (EastEnders) – WINNER!

 - Emma meets her fate (Emmerdale)